 Lower Back Pain while you are at work

-If you have lower back pain while you are at work, you should report it to your health and safety representative and your employer.
-Talk with them about how your work situation could be improved.
-For example, perhaps you need a chair support, or perhaps your work station needs adjusting to better accommodate your body.
+Talk with your employer about how your work situation could be improved to help with your pain.
+For example, perhaps you need a chair support, or perhaps your workstation needs adjusting to better accommodate your body.
 It’s possible that your employer will help you receive occupational health support.

-You also have a duty to look after your health, and so your back.
+You also have a duty to look after your health, and that includes your back.

 - Make sure that your chair is adjusted so that your forearms are resting on the desk comfortably, with your elbows more or less at right angles.

-- Vary the tasks you do so that you don’t get a repetitive strain injury.
+- Vary the tasks you do so that you don’t get a repetitive strain back injury.

 - Take regular breaks and walk around as much as you can.

-- Occasionally get up and stretch so that your spine is decompressed.
+- Occasionally get up and stretch so that your spine does not become compressed.

-- Make sure you have a chair, or a chair support that supports your lower back. and sit in a comfortable position.
+- Make sure you have a chair, or a chair attachment that supports your lower back area, and sit in a comfortable position.

 - If you have any suggestions regarding how to improve your work conditions, impart them to your employer and health and safety representative.

-Your vertebral discs age and get stiff and worn as you grow older, so they are more easily damaged.
-The protective outer part of the disc is soft and jelly-like.
-If this part is damaged, it can burst if too much pressure is put on it.
-You may experience numbness or pins and needles, spasms and pain in your back.
+Another cause can be attributed to your intervertebral discs that age and get stiff and worn as you grow older, so they are more easily damaged.
+The protective outer part of the disc is hard, while the inner nucleus is soft and jelly-like.
+If the outer part is damaged, it can burst if too much pressure is put on it.
+You may experience numbness or sensations of pins and needles, spasms and pain in your back.